Mirabilis

 ( mihr - RAB - il - iss )

 At-A-Glance InformationThis genus of flowering perennials (that are at times grown as annuals), need full sun and little water.
-Commonly called Four O'Clock, these plants have a mounding habit and produce trumpet shaped flowers that open in the late afternoon.
+Commonly called Four O'Clock or Umbrellawort, these plants have a mounding habit and produce trumpet shaped flowers that open in the late afternoon.
 Take care when planting these flowers in your yard, as the seeds and roots are toxic.
 Frost will kill them to the ground, but they will return, sprouting from tuberous roots that overwinter under the soil surface.
 Plants will self-sow freely.

 |